 Chili garlic sauce:

-- 3 tbsp light sour cream or mayonnaise or Greek yogurt
+- 3 tablespoon light sour cream or mayonnaise or Greek yogurt

 - Preheat oven to 400°F, with one oven rack situated in the middle of the oven, and one near the top.
 Spray an oven-safe wire rack with cooking spray and place it over a rimmed baking sheet.